The Office Group, 133 Whitechapel High St,

 No matter your level of expertise, our partner schools can help you reach your sailing goals and teach you the necessary skills required to attend Skipper Academy.

 Whilst we accept a few other internationally recognised sailing qualifications from experienced sailors, we prefer applicants with RYA Yachtmaster qualifications.
 We encourage those seeking qualifications to choose RYA schemes.
 Contact us for advice if you have any uncertainties regarding qualifications or schemes.

-It’s possible to go from zero-to-hero in a short period of time but it will require 5+ weeks of intensive sailing and study.
-Please contact our partner schools below to help you develop a program to reach your goals.
-We recommend taking an introductory sailing lesson at your local sailing club before committing, so you know what you are getting yourself into.
+It is possible to go from zero-to-hero in a short period of time but it will require a significant financial investment in 6+ weeks of intensive sailing and study.
+Please contact our partner schools below, they will find a suitable program to help you reach your goals.
+We recommend taking an introductory sailing lesson at your local sailing club before committing so you know what you're getting yourself into.

 As a skipper you will be responsible for the safety and wellbeing of up to twelve guests.
-It is essential to be a confident sailor and able to handle a yacht in any weather conditions.
-It’s not always sunshine, ocean breeze, and tan lines–Storms can come in quick, yachts can break, emergencies can happen and you must be prepared.
-It is not an easy journey starting with no experience, but with the right drive and determination it can be done and will be extremely rewarding.
-Some of our best skippers came from the corporate world, quit their jobs, and have since been sailing the world...
-It all started with a zero-to-hero program.
+It is essential that you are both a confident sailor and able to handle a yacht under any weather conditions.
+It's not always sunshine, ocean breeze, and tan lines – storms can roll in quick, yachts can break, emergencies can happen and you must be prepared.
+It's not easy starting with no experience.
+With the right drive and determination, not only can it be done but you're guaranteed to find it an incredibly rewarding journey.
+Some of our best skippers came from the corporate world, quit their jobs, and have since been sailing the world.
+It all started with a Yachtmaster fast-track program.

 RYA Day Skipper Course and VHF Licence